 Crave Industry develops an AI-based Industrial Data Analytics Platform

 The manufacturing sector is increasingly adopting hybrid cloud technologies.
 Cloud environments allow industrial organizations to have an on-premise and private IT infrastructure that addresses data sovereignty issues.
-Further, edge computing enables IoT devices to run advanced deep learning algorithms with low power consumption, overall footprint, and cost.
-Cloud computing eliminates the latency of a cloud-based network as the processing is done right at the edge without the need to transfer data to the cloud.
-In smart and connected factories, cloud computing eases the communication between machines and between machines and humans, which are essential for reaping the full benefits of migrating to the cloud.
+Further, edge computing enables IoT devices to run advanced deep learning algorithms with low power consumption, overall footprint, and operating cost.
+This also eliminates the latency of a cloud-based network as the processing is done right at the edge without the need to transfer data to the cloud.
+In smart and connected factories, cloud computing eases the communication between machines and between machines and humans.

 Cloud Backend offers Application-Ready Environments

-Swedish startup Cloud Backend provides an application-ready environment and customized services to help system integrators deploy edge computing applications close to the source of data.
+Swedish startup Cloud Backend provides an application-ready environment and customized services that enable system integrators to deploy edge computing applications close to the data sources.
 The startup’s edge database platform-as-a-service (PaaS) model offers low-latency cloud capacities for industrial applications.
-The startup’s edge applications include the collection and analysis of machine data as well as improving production line connectivity.
+Its applications include the collection and analysis of machine data as well as improving production line connectivity.

 ORock provides a Hybrid Cloud Connectivity Platform

 The COVID-19 pandemic highlights several critical challenges facing industrial facilities, mainly owing to reduced worker availability.
 Industrial organizations adopt connected worker technologies and remote assistance tools to connect with field engineers to carry out tasks.
-Solutions based on augmented reality provide remote support to keep businesses operating and workers safe on the factory floors.
-AR and VR solutions also help industrial companies efficiently train their employees with hands-on training and remote assistance.
+Solutions based on AR provide remote support to keep businesses operating and workers safe on the factory floors.
+AR and VR solutions also allow industrial companies to efficiently train their employees with hands-on training and remote assistance.

 Clark Vision offers AR Headsets for Industrial Workers

-Romanian startup Clark Vision offers AR headsets that improve industrial worker efficiency and safety, as well as optimize the processes across the factory.
-The startup’s AR glasses support industrial workers with the initial diagnosis.
-The AR glasses also enable remote maintenance processes with guidance for self-service.
+Romanian startup Clark Vision offers AR headsets that improve industrial worker efficiency and safety, as well as optimize factory processes.
+The startup’s AR glasses support industrial workers with the initial diagnosis and enable remote maintenance with guidance for self-service.
 The headset features a camera and thermal vision sensors that integrate with a heads-up display (HUD).

 Augmentir develops a Connected Workers Platform

 Augmentir is a US-based startup developing an AI-powered connected workers platform for manufacturing companies.
 By leveraging AR technology, the platform guides and remotely supports workers to perform their tasks with augmented instructions.
-As a result, the platform helps improve workers’ safety, quality of work, and productivity while working on routine equipment maintenance and repair processes.
+As a result, the platform improves workers’ safety, quality of work, and productivity while facilitating routine equipment maintenance and repair processes.

 As factories around the world re-open after the pandemic, the focus will be on workforce safety, hygiene, cleanliness, and sanitization.
-Moreover, investment in disinfection robots, sanitization systems, and personal protective equipment is set to grow as we continue to live with this virus, and potentially others to follow.
-In addition to disinfection, industrial firms need to regularly sanitize their machines and equipment to prevent the spread of infections.
+Moreover, investment in disinfection robots, sanitization systems, and PPE is set to grow as we continue to live with this virus, and potentially others to follow.
+In addition to disinfection, industrial firms need to regularly sanitize their machines and equipment to prevent the infections spread.

 Robro Systems offers a Computer Vision-based Handwash Monitoring System

-Indian startup Robro Systems offers CleanoCheck, a handwash monitoring system that ensures proper washing protocols are adhered to at the workplace.
+Indian startup Robro Systems develops CleanoCheck, a handwash monitoring system that ensures proper washing protocols are adhered to at the workplace.
 CleanoCheck uses computer vision and deep learning algorithms to detect handwashing patterns.
-The visual inspection system then sends alerts to the concerned authorities when there is any non-compliance.
-Further, the system collects hand hygiene data for further analysis and optimization of industrial movement and processes.
+The visual inspection system then sends alerts to the concerned authorities when there it detects non-compliance.
+Further, the system collects hand hygiene data for further analysis and industrial movement and process optimization.

 Lucid Drone Tech builds Disinfection & Cleaning Drones

-Lucid Drone Technologies is a US-based startup that manufactures drones for performing disinfection and cleaning tasks.
-D1, a disinfecting drone, features electrostatic spray nozzles for efficient liquid distribution and optimal sanitization applications.
-D1 comes with a 2.5-gallon onboard tank capacity that carries disinfectant liquid solution and covers 200,000 square feet per hour.
+Lucid Drone Technologies is a US-based startup that manufactures drones to perform disinfection and cleaning tasks.
+The startup’s disinfecting drone, D1, features electrostatic spray nozzles for efficient liquid distribution and optimal sanitization applications.
+D1 comes with a 2,5-gallon onboard tank capacity that carries disinfectant liquid solution and covers 200 000 square feet per hour.

 10. Gadget Integration

 Wearable devices are emerging as essential tools to increase the productivity and efficiency of workers in industrial settings.
-Exoskeletons safeguard and support industrial workers in performing the manual and repeating tasks, in turn increasing overall efficiency.
+Exoskeletons safeguard and support industrial workers in performing manual and repetitive tasks, in turn, increasing overall efficiency.
 Wearables, equipped with sensors, report temperatures or identify high traffic hotspots on the shop floor.
 This further ensures industrial companies guarantee the safety of their workers during the pandemic.
 Gadget integration spans several technologies and is slowly gaining traction as one of the emerging industrial workplace trends.

 Cyber Human Systems provides Wearables to Assist Industrial Workers

-Spanish startup Cyber Human Systems develops wearable solutions that help industrial workers increase their capacity for mobility and movement.
+Spanish startup Cyber Human Systems develops wearable solutions that enable industrial workers to increase their capacity for mobility and movement.
 The startup’s arm and lumbar exoskeletons enhance the lift-endurance of workers.
-The exoskeletons further reduce shoulder and waist fatigue and minimize preventable workplace injuries.
-The exoskeletons provide up to 15 kg of lift-assistance with both horizontal and vertical load movements.
+They further reduce shoulder and waist fatigue as well as minimize preventable workplace injuries.
+The exoskeletons provide up to 15 kg of lift assistance with both horizontal and vertical load movements.